MargaretLangley/letting/use_cases/invoicing_creation.md

 1. The system displays error message detailing property's charges.
 2. The use case continues at step 1.

-3.c. does not invoice properties that would be in credit after billing.
+3.c. does not invoice properties that remain in credit after billing.
 1. The system lists these properties under retained.
 2. The system continues to 4.

-3.c warns on retaining mail to properties that only have standing order charges.
+3.d. warns on retaining mail to properties that only have automatic charges.
 1. The system lists these properties under retained.
 2. The system continues to 4.

-3.c warns on ignoring mail to properties that have no charges in billing-period.
+3.e. warns on ignoring mail to properties that have no charges in billing-period.
 1. The system lists these properties under forgotten.
 2. The system continues to 4.